ArminJo/ServoEasing/README.md

 ## QuadrupedControl example
 Program for controlling a mePed Robot V2 with 8 servos using an IR Remote.

+## RobotArmControl example
+Program for controlling a robot arm with 4 servos using 4 potentiometers and/or an IR Remote.

 # Travis CI
 The ServoEasing library examples are built on Travis CI for the following boards: